ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 $$\mu = J / W,$$

-where $J$ is the rate of flow of water through the soil, and $W$ is the amount of water contained in the water column.
+where $J$ is the rate a which water exits the microbially active part of the soil, and
+$W$ is the amount of water contained in the water column (in the microbially active region of the soil).
 We can then combine the above to calculate the leaching rate for substrate $i$ as

 $$L_i = \mu * D_i.$$